g3jerrie/Chunkify/README.md

-# Chunky
+# git-chunkify

+Alternative to Git Large File Storage (LFS)

-An app that helps you manage large files on GitHub by splitting and merging them as needed.
+A tool that splits large files into smaller 5MB chunks that can be uploaded to GitHub repo and merge them as needed.

+e.g: You can store a large resource file in your project repo itself and that can be merged later during build generation.